SNOWLINE ANNOUNCES GRADUATION TO THE TORONTO STOCK EXCHANGE

 ABOUT SNOWLINE GOLD CORP.

-Valley hosts an open mineral resource estimate of 7.94 million ounces gold at 1.21 g/t Au Measured and Indicated and an additional 0.89 million ounces gold Inferred at 0.62 g/t Au, as outlined in a May 15, 2025 news release[1].
-Results of a preliminary economic analysis on Valley suggest the potential for the deposit to support a long-life mining operation with a strong production profile and low production costs, as outlined in a June 23, 2025 news release.
+Valley hosts an open mineral resource estimate (“MRE”) of 7.94 million ounces gold at 1.21 g/t Au in the Measured and Indicated categories (3.15 million ounces gold at 1.41 g/t Au Measured mineral resources and 4.79 million ounces gold at 1.11 g/t Au Indicated mineral resources) and an additional 0.89 million ounces gold at 0.62 g/t Au in the Inferred category[1].
+Results of a preliminary economic assessment (“PEA”) of Valley suggest the potential for the deposit to support a long-life mining operation with a strong production profile and low production costs.
+The MRE and PEA are supported by the recent technical report for the Rogue Project, prepared in accordance with National Instrument 43-101 – Standards of Disclosure for Mineral Projects (“NI 43-101”) standards, entitled “Independent Preliminary Economic Assessment for the Rogue Project Yukon, Canada,” dated August 27, 2025, with an effective date of March 1, 2025 and available on SEDAR+ and the Company’s website.

 Snowline’s project portfolio sits within the prolific Tintina Gold Province, host to multiple million-ounce-plus gold mines and deposits across the central Yukon and Alaska.
 The Company’s comprehensive first-mover position and extensive exploration database provide a distinct competitive advantage and a unique opportunity for investors to be part of multiple discoveries, the advancement of a significant gold deposit, and the creation of a new gold district.